3rd Movement (Borodin Quartet)

 The perky and lively mood is continued into the beginning of the second movement.
 Then a more thoughtful and airy theme is introduced and the two moods, the thoughtful and the perky, intertwine for the rest of the waltz-like movement.

-The heart of the quartet lies in the B flat minor.
+The heart of the quartet lies in the third movement written in B flat minor.
 Here a passacaglia, whose base theme is repeated seven times, replaces the airy mood with one of greater solemnity.
-This is another example of the controlled passacaglia loved by Shostakovich but instead of displaying the First Violin Concerto's5 pent-up passion the passacaglia of the Sixth Quartet has the feeling of resigned contentment.
+This is another example of the controlled passacaglia loved by Shostakovich but instead of displaying the First Violin Concerto's6 pent-up passion the passacaglia of the Sixth Quartet has the feeling of resigned contentment.
 It is as if Shostakovich after so many deaths and grief had finally found peace in his marriage to an attractive and younger woman.
 The final movement continues directly on from the end of the third and, whilst referring to the theme of the passacaglia and echoing its solemnity, manages to reintroduce the vitality of the first movement.

 For many the result is a work which, whilst maintaining the counterpoint of previous quartets, effuses a mood reminiscent of the lyric simplicity and romanticism of the First Quartet rather than attempting profundity.

 However this view is not accepted by many musicologists: for them it contains elements which contradict any sense of inner peace.
 Most apparent is the mournful cadence which comes at end of each movement.
 Its repetition seems to indicate an intended irony.
-This might be a self-irony because one of its elements in the cadence is the simultaneous playing of the notes DSCH Indeed D's and E flats (S's) occur frequently throughout the work and their effect is undermine the certainty of the harmonic structure.
-Judith Kuhn calls these elements 'disturbing'6.
+This might be a self-irony because one of its elements in the cadence is the simultaneous playing of the notes DSCH.
+Indeed D's and E flats (S's) occur frequently throughout the work and their effect is undermine the certainty of the harmonic structure.
+Judith Kuhn calls these elements 'disturbing'7.

-The third movement, the Lento, is written in B flat minor "a dark key, favoured by dark Russian composers in the romantic period."7 On close inspection it too contains a disturbing feature.
-Between the fifth and sixth repeation of the theme [rehearsal number 59 on the score or starting at 3'31" in the YouTube example displayed above] Shostakovich shortly quotes a melody from the middle movement, the adagio, of Prokofiev's Second Quartet written fourteen years earlier in 1942 during the German invasion of Russia8.
+As mentioned above, the heart of the quartet lies in the third movement, the Lento, which is written in B flat minor "a dark key, favoured by dark Russian composers in the romantic period."8 On close inspection it does contain a disturbing feature.
+Between the fifth and sixth repeation of the theme [rehearsal number 59 on the score or starting at 3'31" in the YouTube example displayed above] Shostakovich shortly quotes a melody from the middle movement, the adagio, of Prokofiev's Second Quartet written fourteen years earlier in 1942 during the German invasion of Russia9.
 It is the first theme in this movement and Prokofiev has it played on the cello, but in Shostakovich's arrangement it is played on the first violin which soars graciously above the other instruments.
-Shostakovich's quotation is as brief as it is beautiful but its darker associations were known to him.
-Prokofiev's quartet was based on folk-tunes, a standard ploy used by composers to fulfil the requirements of socialist realism.
-The melody selected by Shostakovich from this collection was based on a Kabardian love song, 'Synilyaklik Zhir'9.
-But to whom is this love song referring?
-To his second wife with whom he is now on honeymoon?
-Or to his first wife, Nina, whom Shostakovich would have been only too aware had died in the Caucasus?
+Shostakovich's quotation is as brief as it is beautiful but why does he quote Prokofiev?

 Prokofiev died on the 5th March 1953.
-It is the date of one of the most famous deaths in twentieth-century history but not because of Prokofiev: it was the day that Stalin died10.
+It is the date of one of the most famous deaths in twentieth-century history but not because of Prokofiev: it was the day that Stalin died11.
 Any Soviet music-lover would know that Prokofiev and Stalin died on the same day.
 Could it be that by quoting Prokofiev in a slow dirge-like movement Shostakovich was recalling not only Prokofiev's death but also that of Stalin and the deaths of the countless persons, including some of Shostakovich's closest friends, who had been murdered on Stalin's orders?

 Listened to in this way Shostakovich's Lento ceases to express any resigned contentment but is seen to be a lament.
 A lament for his dead fellow-composer; for his murdered friends; for his first wife and perhaps, considering the signature in the closing cadence, for himself.
-It is a harbinger of the Eighth Quartet.
+It becomes a harbinger of the Eighth Quartet 12.

 The work was premièred on 7th October 1956 at the Glinka Concert Hall in Leningrad by the Beethoven Quartet (Dmitri Tsyganov, Vasili Shirinsky, Vadim Borisovsky and Sergei Shirinsky).
 The autographed manuscript is preserved in Moscow at the Russian State Archive of Literature and Art (RGALI).
-The quartet has no dedication although Shostakovich had told his friends that he intended to dedicate it to himself - in honour of his fiftieth birthday11.
+The quartet has no dedication although Shostakovich had told his friends that he intended to dedicate it to himself - in honour of his fiftieth birthday 13.

 Shostakovich at work